On early-warning of full versus partial Atlantic overturning circulation collapse: Introduction

-These difficulties in anticipating and quantitatively predicting an AMOC collapse from EWS, as well in distinguishing whether it is a complete or partial collapse are demonstrated here with a minimal conceptual model.
-A Stommel-type box model is presented, where a well-mixed subtropical Atlantic ocean box is connected to two distinct but coupled northern Atlantic boxes with heterogeneous forcing, representing the Irminger-Labrador and Nordic seas, respectively.
+The conceptual model presented here is intended to highlight these difficulties in interpreting EWS prior to a suspected AMOC collapse.
+The emphasis is on the issue of distinguishing from EWS whether there will be a complete or partial collapse, given that there is no a priori consensus on whether the AMOC would collapse fully in one bifurcation, via a sequence of bifurcations, or gradually with no bifurcations at all.
+The model inherits the main limitations of Stommel's model, and does not attempt to give a more realistic mechanism for the AMOC or the likelihood of its collapse.
+Instead, it serves as a minimal extension that yields a more complex multistability owing to the spatial heterogeneity.

 The structure of the paper is as follows.
 In Sec.~\ref{sec:model} the model and its bifurcation structure is presented.
 Sec.~\ref{sec:ews} discusses the EWS found across observables for different TPs in the model.
 The possibility for quantitative prediction and its dependence on observables and a partial versus a full collapse is analyzed in Sec.~\ref{sec:prediction}.
 Discussion and conclusions are given in Sec.~\ref{sec:discussion}.